← Back to all posts Operations

 Shared container shipping is not a technology problem.
 It's an operations problem.
 When multiple importers put goods in the same box, everything has to work: consolidation timing, customs documentation, cargo compatibility, last-mile handoff.
 If any of these fail, the whole model falls apart.

-Why Shenzhen to Koper
+Why Shanghai to Rotterdam

 What happens after one route